bcoles/kasld/README.md

 ## Configuration

-Common default kernel config options are defined in [kasld.h](src/include/kasld.h).
-The default values should work on most systems, but may need to be tweaked for the target system - especially old kernels, embedded devices, or systems with a non-default memory layout.
+Architecture-specific kernel memory layout constants are defined in [kasld.h](src/include/kasld.h).
+The default values should work on all systems, but may need to be adjusted for very old kernels, embedded devices, or systems with unusual configurations.

-Leaked addresses may need to be bit masked off appropriately for the target kernel, depending on kernel alignment.
-Once bitmasked, the address may need to be adjusted based on text offset, although on x86_64 and arm64 (since 2020-04-15) the text offset is zero.

-The configuration options should be fairly self-explanatory.
+The orchestrator automatically aligns leaked addresses to `KERNEL_ALIGN` boundaries and adjusts for `TEXT_OFFSET`.
+If a component detects a non-default `PAGE_OFFSET` at runtime (e.g. on a 32-bit system with a 2G/2G vmsplit), the orchestrator adjusts all layout boundaries before validation.

-Refer to the comment headers in [kasld.h](src/include/kasld.h).
+Refer to the comment headers in [kasld.h](src/include/kasld.h) for documentation of each configuration option.

-## Background
+## KASLR and Kernel Memory Layout

 ### Function Offsets